dayseanm04/computer-security/host-and-application-security/02-web-browser-security-hardening/01-Google-Chrome-Security-Hardening/01-Passwords-and-Autofill.md

 Then select: **Payment methods**

-Note: I don't have any payment methods saved.
+Note: I don't have any payment methods saved.If payment methods are stored, enabling the following security option is recommended:

+**Verify it’s you to autofill payment methods**

+This ensures that Chrome confirms the user's identity before automatically filling payment information.

 ![SS11](Screenshots/SS11.png)